 Photo via freepik.com

-Data security will continue to be a priority especially that more companies are working with large amount of data while engaging with third party providers.
+Data security will continue to be a priority especially that more companies are working with a large amount of data while engaging with third-party providers.
 The General Data Protection Regulation (GDPR) is a data security measure prepared by the European Union Parliament since 2016 and will soon be enforced on May 25, 2018.
 According to their website, GDPR “was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.”
 Further information on its impact is on the website.
 Trend Micro Incorporated, a cybersecurity solutions global leader, formed an alliance and launched a free security tool to defend businesses from cyber attacks.
 Initiatives to combat cyber threats will continue to emerge to protect businesses’ data and privacy.

 Check out this article to know how to be cybersecurity ready.

 With over 36% of the world’s population projected to use a smartphone by 2018, one of the rising trends shaping businesses is mobile usage.
 Consumers' growing preference for mobile interaction has businesses tapping into smartphones' possibilities.
 This resulted in an increased number of online content being produced by brands.
 2017 eMarketer study shows that 40% of flight bookings are made on mobile devices.
 Messaging apps and platforms will also be utilized for marketing, especially for small businesses.
 The emergence of cheaper smartphones, affordable services, and faster connectivity contribute to the growing smartphone user population.
 Smartphone users are now expected to surpass 5 billion by 2019.